Russian Special Forces University: Infrastructure

 The large-scale university project is located on the territory of over 400 hectares in the city of Gudermes.
 It encompasses a multi-purpose complex of 95 buildings and facilities.

 Shooting premises

 Provision of special-tactical and shooting training is the main focus of the university's activity.

 Tactical pond

 With water mirror are of 2 ha and depth of 10 m.
 Professional scuba divers who will practice in the pond have the necessary conditions for underwater shooting, water-to-surface shooting, gearless insertion into the water, and activities related to vessel release from the pirates.

-Sporting center

-The Russian University of Spetsnaz has extensive sporting facilities.

 Airborne training

 The university's facilities for airborne training includes concrete runway with length 1600 m and drop zone.
 Aerodynamic complex building is intended for paratroopers training in vertical aerodynamic tunnel 5 m in diameter.

 Training Programs

 The whole academic process at the university is organized that the whole infrastructure of the university is engaged both for applied military as well as for sport civil directions.